Yadhavaramanan/Stock_Market_Sentimental_Analysis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is personal and hands-on experience.

 ---